-As a result of the Company's review of its coal properties during the first half of 2011, the Company determined that certain permits would be allowed to lapse.
-Accordingly, previously capitalized costs of \$700,265 related to these permits were considered impaired.
-The impairment also resulted in a deferred income tax recovery due to a reduction in temporary differences related to the Company's exploration and evaluation expenditures.
+During the nine month period ended September 30, 2011, the Company determined that its coal permits would be allowed to lapse.
+Accordingly, previously capitalized costs of \$3,507,260 related to these properties were considered impaired.
+The impairment on the coal properties resulted in a deferred income tax recovery due to a reduction in temporary differences related to the Company's exploration and evaluation expenditures.